UniversalDevicesInc/html-node-views/README.md

 ### {"setObservedAddresses": []}
 This Object should contain a list of node addresses which the file would like to observe.
 There is no need to send the attached node address.
+NOTE: As of writing this document this function is not yet implemented in UD Mobile.
 ```
 {"setObservedAddresses": []}
 OR